B. Brian Blair

-Brian Leslie Blair (born January 12, 1957) is an American retired professional wrestler.
+Brian Leslie Blair (born January 12, 1957) is an American former professional wrestler.
 He is best known for his appearances with the World Wrestling Federation (WWF) under the ring name B. Brian Blair as one half of the tag team The Killer Bees in the 1980s.

 Early life

 Blair was born on January 12, 1957, in Gary, Indiana, United States.
-Blair began competing in sports in junior high school and won city championships well as a regional junior high school heavyweight.
+Blair began competing in sports in junior high school and won city championships as well as a regional junior high school heavyweight.
 Blair won many accolades in high school other than sports; he was named "Mr. Titan" and was voted "Best all Around" his senior year.
 To this day he holds the record for most letters at Hillsborough High School in Tampa, Florida.
 After graduating at the age of 17, Blair started training in the summer for Championship Wrestling from Florida (CWF).
 Blair had his heart set on playing football for the then NCAA Division II powerhouse, the University of Tampa, where he sold sodas to the fans and watched his favorite players, Freddie Solomon and Paul Orndorff.
 The University of Tampa folded their football program, largely due to the new arrival of the Tampa Bay Buccaneers.
 Deeply saddened, Blair attended Saint Leo College near Dade City under coach Tillrow Morrison, then transferred to the University of Louisville on a football scholarship, although he never earned a varsity letter; he majored in both business and political science.